MikeTaylor/palaeo-concrete/giw/proofreading-notes-v2.md

 ## Page 76

-* "Wann Langston (written communication, 1989; unafilliated)": Langston was probably not unaffiliated, as presently stated -- we simply don't know his affiliation at that time.
+* "Wann Langston (written communication, 1989; unafilliated)": Langston was probably not unaffiliated, as presently stated -- we simply don't know what his affiliation was at that time.
 (Also, unaffiliated is misspelled "unafilliated".)
-* "... a verbal communication from John S. McIntosh (unaffiliated)".
-McIntosh was probably not unaffiliated, as presently stated -- we simply don't know his affiliation at that time.
+* "A verbal communication from John S. McIntosh (unaffiliated)".
+McIntosh was probably not unaffiliated -- we simply don't know his affiliation at that time.

 (In both these cases, we are recounting a personal communication that was told to someone else decades ago.
 Afilliation information was not recorded at the time, and is not really relevant now.)

 ## Page 82

-* "the scaffolding on which was the cast mounted".
+* "The scaffolding on which was the cast mounted".
 Please replace with "the scaffolding on which the cast was mounted".

 ## Page 87

-* "the photograph of the double-_Diplodocus_ mount for figure 10": please remove the hyphen for consistency with other mentions of the double _Diplodocus_.
+* "The photograph of the double-_Diplodocus_ mount for figure 10": please remove the hyphen for consistency with other mentions of the double _Diplodocus_.
 * "Janson Huntzinger": should be "Jason".

 ## Page 89

-* Gilmore 1936: italicize _Apatosaurus_.
+* Gilmore (1936): italicize _Apatosaurus_.
-* Holland 1915: italicize _Apatosaurus_.
+* Holland (1915): italicize _Apatosaurus_.

 ## Page 90

+* Dingus (1996): the capital letters have been lost from "Great Fossils" in the title of this book.
-* Norell et al. 1991: italicize _Barosaurus_.
+* Norell et al. (1991): italicize _Barosaurus_.

 ## Page 91

-* Taylor et al. in preparation b: italicize _Barosaurus lentus_.
+* Taylor and others (in preparation b): italicize _Barosaurus lentus_.

 ## General